Judge a Book by its Cover: Investigating Multi-Modal LLMs for Multi-Page Handwritten Document Transcription: and : correction from a single page

-The idea bears some similarity to few-shot prompting, in which one or more examples of input and desired output are provided within the prompt.
-The two input channels, the page image and the OCR text, can be thought of as the example input and target.
-In this case, however, rather than learning in-context to \textit{replicate} the OCR engine, the MLLM should (i) exercise its own judgement to identify OCR errors, (ii) identify how the OCR engine's choices should be corrected, and (iii) extrapolate this learned image $\rightarrow$ OCR text mapping to the remainder of the OCR output (i.e. `unseen' text).
+We note a loose conceptual parallel to few-shot prompting \citep{dong2024survey}, in which one or more examples of expected input and desired output are provided within the prompt.
+The analogy is not exact, but we believe it aids intuition.
+The two input modalities for \firstpage{} and \chosenpage{}, the OCR text and page image, can be thought of as similar to the example input and target.
+In this case, however, rather than learning in-context to \textit{replicate} the OCR engine's output, the MLLM should (i) exercise its own judgement to identify OCR errors, (ii) identify how the OCR engine's choices should be corrected, and (iii) extrapolate from this learned image and the corresponding OCR text mapping to the remainder of the OCR output (i.e. the `unseen' text).

-We believe MLLMs are an appropriate tool for these tasks, as they already demonstrate ability to recognize and correct OCR errors using local context and probable text patterns from their pre-training corpora, and they demonstrate the ability to learn new tasks from in-context examples \cite{dong2022survey}.

-The method described above, which we refer to as \firstpage{}, is motivated by the assumptions that (i) OCR engines are cheap, but error-prone, whereas (ii) MLLMs (either as OCR post-processors or as end-to-end transcribers) can often reduce such errors, but are expensive; also that (iii) separate pages across a document have shared features and contextual information that page-by-page LLM calls throw away.\footnote{We demonstrate (ii) in the Experiments section; for an example of (iii) see Figure~\ref{fig:iam_right} in the Appendix; separate pages are extremely similar in all but text content, yet this information is thrown away between MLLM calls.} \firstpage{} is an attempt to provide a simple, intermediate method between OCR and full-document MLLM transcription, and leverage this lost information.

-In addition to improving performance while balancing cost, we believe that \firstpage{} also provides some insight into LLM reasoning ability; namely that MLLMs are able to extrapolate formatting and OCR error information from images and to improve performances on tasks using out-of-sample, `unseen' text.